 Prostate cancer, and specifically the great changes in life insurance underwriting for prostate cancer, are in the news.
-Well, they’re on my mind and in my blog.
+Well, at least they’re on my mind and in my blog.
 That is just one step below the Wall St. Journal and on a good day, like today, one step above it.

 Prostate Cancer Life Insurance